workjs/workjs/modules/docserver/doc/cookies.md

 - i.e. checks if a valid signature cookie exists and returns the cookie value from this.cookies.current.

+### this.cookies.clear(name, opt)
+Clear cookie with name - i.e. set expires header to 1970.

 ### Database table: work_keyring
 Database table used to store a set of random key for cookie signing.